jeremydwong/markerlessa/README.md

 Conda
 * Clone the repository
 * in your terminal, move into that directory
-* conda env update -f environment.yml
+* conda env create -f environment.yml

 Poetry
 * Clone the repository